makeabilitylab/physcomp/advancedio/vibromotor.md

 ### Eccentric Rotating Mass (ERM) Motors

+Eccentric rotating mass (ERM) motors have an unbalanced mass attached to its axle.
+When the ERM motor spins, an unbalanced centripetal force is created, which causes displacement.
+When attached the ERM motor is physically attached an object—like a smartphone or game controller—this vibrational movement is transferred to the underlying object.

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/PrecisionMicrodrives_HowDoVibrationMotorsWork_ERM-OverviewOptimized.mp4" type="video/mp4" />
 </video>
-**Video.** A video demonstrating how eccentric rotating mass (ERM) motors work.
+**Video.** A [video](https://vimeo.com/128603396) from [Precision Microdrives](https://www.precisionmicrodrives.com/vibration-motors/) demonstrating how eccentric rotating mass (ERM) motors work.
 The idea is quite simple: attach an asymmetric or unbalanced mass to the DC motor's axle.
 When it rotates, the weight shifts causing a vibration.
-Video from [Precision Microdrives](https://www.precisionmicrodrives.com/vibration-motors/).
 {: .fs-1 }

 The amplitude of the vibration is affected by the mass of the attached object.